chezinut/coinwidget/README.md

 CoinWidget was created by http://scotty.cc/ visit http://coinwidget.com/ for full documentation, demo, and a link code wizard.
-Dashcoin support added by https://github.com/SoulisTech/coinwidget.com
+Dashcoin support added by https://github.com/SoulisTech/coinwidget.com Add options: milli units and hide amount by https://github.com/sebaslogen/coinwidget.com

 Released under the Open Source **MIT License** (see **LICENSE** file for details).

 Please help keep this project alive!
 Tell someone about this widget!

 Donations are welcome and will go towards further development of this project as well as other crypto related projects.
 Use the wallet addresses below to donate.

 	BTC: 34tCGYAz3nhVHrR2mVghX1CmzCRn42Xjnd
 	LTC: LiQx6gwLwXM8C1EHVAF7DqVdNFvgHgojmj